Read time: 14 minutes

 Step 4: Select the Output type as MBOX file and click Next.

 Step 8: The required file gets saved to the specified location.
 Click OK to finish the process.

-If we look at the various methods discussed so far, the one with lesser steps, quick results, and trusted source will always catch the user’s attention.
+If we look at the various methods discussed so far, the one with fewer steps, quick results, and a trusted source will always catch the user’s attention.
 Summing up, the only way to get the most effective results in a short interval of time is to use a reliable third-party tool like Kernel Import PST to Thunderbird.
 Get ready to download, install and use it for free now.